 There’s no single way to treat chest pain.
 That’s because chest pain is simply a symptom, not a condition in itself.
 In order for the pain to go away, your provider must first determine what’s causing it and then treat the underlying problem.

-For example, if you turn out to have a heart condition, your provider might prescribe artery relaxers, clot-busting drugs or blood thinners.
+For example, if you turn out to have a heart condition, your provider might prescribe artery relaxers, clot-busting drugs, or blood thinners.
 If the pain is connected to your digestive system, you might need to take antacids.
-People suffering panic attacks might be prescribed anti-anxiety drugs and referred to a therapist for help.
+People suffering from panic attacks might be prescribed anti-anxiety drugs and referred to a therapist for help.

-To figure out what your causes of chest pain are from and the type of patient treatment you need, please make a reservation with one of our urgent care Rockville, MD providers for a complete assessment.
+To figure out what your causes of chest pain are and the type of patient treatment you need, please make a reservation with one of our urgent care Rockville, MD providers for a complete assessment.